Java.lang.Character.isTitleCase() Method

-A character is a titlecase character if its general category type, provided by Character.getType(ch), is TITLECASE_LETTER.
+A character is said to be a titlecase character if its general category type is TITLECASE_LETTER provided by Character.getType(ch) method.

-Some characters look like pairs of Latin letters.
-For example, there is an uppercase letter that looks like "LJ" and has a corresponding lowercase letter that looks like "lj".
-A third form, which looks like "Lj", is the appropriate form to use when rendering a word in lowercase with initial capitals, as for a book title.
+For example, let us consider a character (Lj) that looks like a pair of basic Latin letters.
+The uppercase letter form of this character looks like "LJ" and the corresponding lowercase letter form looks like "lj".
+A third form, which looks like "Lj", is the appropriate form to use when we provide a word in lowercase with its initials as capitals.
+This is the Titlecase form.

 public static boolean isTitleCase(char ch)